 Tree Care Information

 Grass and Weeds: It is unlawful for property owners to allow grasses and weeds to grow to a height greater than 8 inches or to allow such grasses and weeds to go to seed.
-To report a violation in your neighborhood, visit the city’s Service Request.
+Report a violation in your neighborhood.

 No Dumping: It is against Shakopee City Code to take delivery or place any landscape or building material in or on a city right-of-way to street.
 Parking dumpsters or moving containers in the street requires a city permit.

 Sight Triangles: City Code prohibits property owners on corner lots from landscaping or planting any object that rises 3 feet above the surface of the road.
 This is meant to preserve corner visibility so that vehicles can see approaching traffic.
 See: City Code 151.125